James V. Forrestal Building: Conflict over the building's aesthetics

 The second design obstacle involved the look of the building.
-Arthur Q. Davis, of Davis & Curtis, said that the design team's goal was to avoid the typical blocky, monumental mass that typified too many office buildings.
-The architects wanted to introduce a "new vocabulary" to D.C. architecture, one which emphasized a sense of floating, gracefulness, and rectilinear elements.
-According to Nathaniel Curtis, Jr., Davis's business partner, "A controversy existed between those who wanted to maintain the granite and marble of the Federal City and the new thinkers who favored exposed aggregate concrete, steel, and glass."
+Arthur Quentin Davis, of Curtis & Davis, said that the design team's goal was to avoid the typical blocky, monumental mass that typified too many office buildings.
+The architects wanted to introduce a "new vocabulary" to Washington, D.C. architecture, one which emphasized a sense of floating, gracefulness, and rectilinear elements.
+According to Nathaniel Cortlandt Curtis Jr., Davis's business partner, "A controversy existed between those who wanted to maintain the granite and marble of the Federal City and the new thinkers who favored exposed aggregate concrete, steel, and glass."
 In April 1963, the joint venture led by Curtis & Davis produced a low structure with glass panels held in place by aluminum frames.
 Two symmetrical wings extended down either side of 10th Street SW.
 CFA, however, felt that the Modernist structure did not fit with the Neoclassical architecture of the capital.
 The CFA, which had explicit statutory authority over the aesthetics of the building, prodded the architectural joint venture to design a smaller building and to use traditional masonry.
 The commission argued that "uniqueness of individual design" must come second to retaining a unified look for buildings along the National Mall.

 After meeting with high-level GSA officials, the joint venture team produced a second design.
 Presented to the CFA on September 18, 1963, the new design featured a wall consisting of thin, vertical concrete ribs in front of a glass wall.
 A concrete band covered the roofline and the bottom of the structure.
 By this time, however, six of the seven CFA members who had reviewed the April 1963 proposal were gone—their appointments to the commission having expired.
 The "new" CFA rejected the concrete rib treatment, again pushing for a masonry look compatible with nearby buildings.
 The design team argued that nearby structures were clad in buff limestone, red sandstone, white marble, and pink concrete and that there was no way to adopt a compatible façade.

-Nevertheless, a third design was submitted by the design team on October 15, 1963.
+A third design was submitted by the design team on October 15, 1963.
 In the meantime, the final member of the CFA had been appointed, leading to a change of views once more.
 This time, the CFA rejected the entire project, including the space beneath the structure for 10th Street SW.
 The CFA suggested three possible designs it would accept: 1) Elimination of 10th Street SW and the creation of a single large structure; 2) Two separate buildings with no connection over 10th Street SW; and 3) Two separate buildings with only one or two glass pedestrian skyways connecting them.